WickedStereo/Blip/docs/CONTEXT.md

 ## ✅ MAJOR UI OVERHAUL COMPLETED (Latest Update)

-**Goal:** Transform Blip into a modern, feature-rich chat application with enhanced user experience.
+**Goal:** Transform Blipz into a modern, feature-rich chat application with enhanced user experience.

 **What Was Accomplished:**